 The Holyhead Youth Club.
 In the basement of this building reggae and blues jam sessions took place between Charley Anderson, Aitch Bembridge, Desmond Brown, Neol Davies, Lynval Golding, Arthur 'Gaps' Hendrickson, Silverton Hutchinson, Ray King and others.
 The music created here was fundamental in the development of the 2-Tone sound that would follow.
 Neville Staple also operated a sound system from here.

-Holyhead Youth Club (now Artspace), Coventry, United Kingdom where he jammed
+Holyhead Youth Club (now Artspace), Coventry, United Kingdom where they jammed